 Author: Vicki Searcy, Vice President of Consulting, VerityStream

 We know that many of you use the data in our annual reports to compare your initiatives and progress with other organizations.
 It is helpful to know, for example, the number of other organizations that have achieved full implementation of electronic applications or standardization of privileges across a health system.
 In this year’s survey, we included a question related to the ratio of credentialing staff to credentialed providers – and we believe that many organizations will find the responses to warrant further consideration as individual organizations compare their staffing ratio with others.
-Don’t miss the 2021 Annual Report on Medical Staff Credentialing webinar and the release of this report – you will not only be updated on industry trends, but you’ll also hear about the impact of the pandemic on the individuals and departments responsible for credentialing in healthcare organizations.
+Watch the recording of our 2021 Annual Report on Medical Staff Credentialing webinar – you will not only be updated on industry trends, but you’ll also hear about the impact of the pandemic on the individuals and departments responsible for credentialing in healthcare organizations.

 In the meantime, obtaining data is always important when some type of change is contemplated or you are asking “why” and need some context or to know what others are doing.
 VerityStream conducted a quick survey a few weeks ago (we wanted to obtain some surveillance of industry practices) and we have the results available for you now.
 The survey was a bit of a potpourri of items that were of interest to us and fortunately, a little over 100 of you took the time to respond.
 Here are some highlights from the results (full results are available by clicking here).
 And – thanks to those of you who responded to our short survey.
 We greatly appreciate the fact that you took the time to share information with us and now we can share the results with others.